 Much of what we see online seems too good to be true.
 Images are edited, credentials are padded, and positive reviews are attached to fishy accounts.
 When every doctor has the ability to narrate their own web presence, it’s hard for patients to separate fact from fiction.

-If you want to attract new patients, you need to create an online presence that earns their trust.
-Here are a few ways to prove your healthcare practice is the real deal.
+If you want to attract new patients, you need to create an online reputation that earns their trust.
+Here are a few ways your online reputation can prove your healthcare practice is the real deal.

 When searching for a healthcare provider, 43.6 percent of patients use the practice website to form an opinion about them, according to a 2019 PatientPop survey.
 This is your opportunity to offer a genuine look inside your practice, so take advantage of it.

 Share pictures of your office space — such as your waiting room, exam room, and building exterior — to show new patients exactly where they will be treated.
 Also, include provider bios and staff photos on your “About us” page.
 The ability to put a face to a name will enhance your credibility and your practice’s online reputation overall.

 Learn more: 5 pages your medical website needs